anonette/lithopia/README.md

  1. **Tracking satellites on a map:** important to get the TLE data for the satellite nodes from  [https://www.celestrak.com/NORAD/elements/supplemental/](https://www.celestrak.com/NORAD/elements/supplemental/) then use instructions from [node-red-satellites node](https://flows.nodered.org/node/node-red-contrib-satellites) and [world-map-node](https://flows.nodered.org/node/node-red-contrib-web-worldmap).
  2. **ISS real time video of Earth**:  just video embedded in node-red templat.
- 3. **Hyperleder Composer REST API post commands**: allowing participants to register on the blockchain their names, property and type of partnerships.
+ 3. **Hyperleder Composer REST API POST commands**: allowing participants to register on the blockchain their names, property and type of partnerships.
+The challenging part here was to figure out how to extract values from the JSON object created by the hyperldger REST API in Basic info part,  here is the example of such object: `[{"$class":"org.lithopia.basic.LithopiaPlace","name":"Balcony","flagColors":[],"requestSources":[],"datasetIds":[],"owner":"Yair"},{"$class":"org.lithopia.basic.LithopiaPlace","name":"Balcony2","flagColors":[],"requestSources":[],"datasetIds":[],"owner":"Yair"}]`
+We need just this part `payload.(name & ' owned by ' & owner)` to get `["Balcony owned by Yair","Balcony2 owned by Yair"]`that appears in the text-node (after csv-node).
  ### Markets
 **Sentiment analysis of Twitter feeds on Lithium and cryptocurrency exchange for Lithopians**
  1. **Twitter sentiment analysis:** Combines examples from [Jelastic](https://jelastic.com/blog/node-red-cloud-hosting-for-tweeter-feed-analysis/) and [IBM](https://www.ibm.com/blogs/bluemix/2015/11/analyze-tweets-in-30-minutes/).
 Excellent source is also [Luc Bors blog](http://lucbors.blogspot.com/2018/09/how-to-use-node-red-to-interact-with.html).
 For the node-red-gauge UI telling when to buy or sell LiCoins based on the sentimens, courtesy of [Tim Minter](https://flows.nodered.org/flow/3fa024a69e24d94b4985934ce931aa7d)